 - The growth nutrients are transferred via a wick to a growth substrate using a novel silica tile material.
 The units are designed to be maintained at 37 degrees C and to contain a 5% carbon dioxide/air combination environment through the use of non-permeable seals and material.

 The T-CGS is designed to allow for research into the physiological effects of microgravity on the development of cells, especially for the development of precursor immune cells.The T-CGS is 7.6 cm x 7.6 cm x 3.8 cm.
 The assembly weighs 15 kg and requires no power.
 The crewmember is responsible for placing the T-CGS inside an incubator following arrival at ISS for activation.
-Once competed the T-CGS will be returned to Earth.
-Operations
+Once competed the T-CGS will be returned to Earth. ^ back to top

 - T-CGS is launched and transferred to the ISS for initiation.
 T-CGS is placed inside an incubator for a set time designated by the investigator.